 If prospective riders have itineraries from other outfits that you would like us to compare with ours, we would be happy to do so.
 Send them over!

-WHY AFRICA, MONGOLIA, AND SOUTH AMERICA?
+WHY AFRICA, MONGOLIA, SOUTH AMERICA, AND CANADA?

-We are now into our eighth year of bringing riders overseas for their trips of a lifetime and we talk about travelling constantly.
+We are now into our tenth year of bringing riders overseas for their trips of a lifetime and we talk about travelling constantly.
 The one thing that continues to interest us is the depth of experience, money, time, and frankly, guts many riders think is necessary to ride in a foreign country.
 Among overseas destinations, Africa consistently raises an eyebrow as a tricky place to be, doubly so on a motorcycle.
 Good roads can be found around the world, but fun roads and elephants, giraffes, rhinos and hippos?
 That’s only Africa!
 Add into the mix a very well supported tourism infrastructure and you are delivered a trip that is worthy of the ‘trip of a lifetime’ moniker.

 For Africa, the endless empty roads, massive skies, crossing elephant footprints with your tire tracks, hearing lions at night, talking with new friends around campfires, spotting giraffes and zebra and buck from the road, the lack of fences—all of this FAR outweighs any cost and worries of getting there and it is easier to get there than you may think.